Camino Português: The Complete Guide (2026)

 Getting Home from Santiago

 Santiago de Compostela Airport connects to Madrid, Barcelona, London, and other European cities.
-Alternatively, buses and trains run to Porto (4–5 hours), Vigo (1 hour), or Madrid (7 hours) for onward connections.
-Book return transport before you leave — flights from Santiago can be limited.
+Buses and trains also run to Porto (4–5 hours), Vigo (1 hour), and Madrid (7 hours) for onward connections.
+Book return transport before you leave – flights from Santiago can be limited, especially in peak season.

 The Camino Português is well-marked with yellow arrows and blue-and-yellow scallop shell markers.
-Navigation is generally straightforward, though some sections through Portuguese towns and suburban areas can be confusing.
-The Buen Camino app (free) and Wikiloc tracks are helpful supplements.
-In Spain, waymarking improves significantly.
+Navigation is generally straightforward, though some sections through Portuguese towns and suburban areas can be briefly confusing.
+The Buen Camino app is excellent to supplement – it’s free and works offline – I used it daily.

 Language

-You’ll walk through two countries with two languages: Portuguese and Galician/Spanish.
-Basic Portuguese phrases are appreciated in Portugal — locals are welcoming but English is less universal than in Spain.
-In Galicia, Spanish works well, and most pilgrim-facing businesses speak some English.
+You’ll walk through two countries with two languages.
+Basic Portuguese phrases are appreciated in Portugal – locals are warm but English is less universal than in Spain.
+A few words go a long way.

-The Camino Português passes through one of the wettest regions of the Iberian Peninsula — the Minho in northern Portugal and Galicia in Spain are green precisely because it rains.
-A lot.
+The Camino Português passes through one of the wettest regions of the Iberian Peninsula – the Minho and Galicia are green precisely because it rains.
 A good waterproof jacket is non-negotiable.
+I walked in March and it was frequently wet – but also profoundly beautiful, with mist on the hills and the rivers running full.

 - Summer (July–August): Hot (25–35°C in Portugal), drier, busier.
 Start early to walk in cooler morning temperatures.